 Transfer Credit

 At Woodmont College our goal is to help our students succeed and complete their degrees in the most efficient way.
-A student can transfer up to 70% of the required credits for an undergraduate degree at Woodmont College may be transferred to Woodmont College.
+A student can transfer up to 70% of the required credits for an undergraduate degree at Woodmont College.
 Students may transfer credits from other institutions or via proficiency examinations.
-Transfer credit can be used to satisfy either a major or general education requirement or elective.
+Transfer credit can satisfy major, general education, or elective requirements.

 General Transfer Credit Policies